seansteel3/Volatility_Analysis/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* Thanks to Kelsey Maccuish for helping with testing.
+* Thanks to Don Steele for helping with sparking the ideas of the project.

-* References to Kurcika et al. https://www.acpjournals.org/doi/10.7326/M20-1495

-* References to Andrew N. Cohen, Bruce Kessel https://www.medrxiv.org/content/10.1101/2020.04.26.20080911v1.full.pdf

-* References to AP reporting on CDC estimates for COVID19 serological prevalence https://www.nwherald.com/2020/07/21/cdc-antibody-tests-show-virus-rates-10x-higher/afvoinh/